nelenivy/topo_metrics/README.md

 ### Collaborative filtering
 - **collaborative_filtering/run_als.py** and **collaborative_filtering/run_bpr.py**
-  Python scripts for hyperparameter optimization on the Movielens-20m dataset using collaborative filtering algorithms (ALS and BPR).
+  Python scripts for hyperparameter optimization on the Movielens-20m dataset and for save embeddings using collaborative filtering algorithms ALS and BPR.

 ## Results
  - Processed experiment outputs in CSV format are organized within the **csv_results/** directory, structured to facilitate downstream analysis.